Citizens to Prevent Child Sexual Abuse

 The push to reform the criminal and civil Statute of Limitations in Massachusetts succeeded because of the strong and persistent support of citizens like you.
 Our goal to ensure justice for survivors and accountability for their abusers has been realized for many.
 As a result, survivors have now taken their cases to court and several have won.

 Children’s tiny voices are not often heard on Beacon Hill.
 They need us to be their megaphone, collectively advocating as one, powerful voice for their safety and right to be protected from sexual abuse and exploitation.
+Join with us today.

 Join Citizens to Prevent Child Sexual Abuse today!